Playpal: Variants and similar dolls

 Besides the original Patti Playpal doll, several variants were also released (a "walking" version and the non-walking version).
 The doll line had "family members" which included: 32 in Penny, 32 in Saucy Walker who also was sold in a 28 inch version, 28 in Suzy, 24 in Bonnie, 24 in Johnny and the 38 in Peter.
 A related line, the 38 in and 42 in Daddy's Girl dolls, were also released around the same time, representing a 12-year old girl.
 Special editions, including Playpals modeled after child actresses Shirley Temple and Lori Martin, were also produced.

 Owing to the popularity of the line, similar companion dolls and counterfeits were made and marketed by other companies under different names, such as those from Allied Eastern, Sayco, Madame Alexander and numerous other manufacturers.

 Legacy

-The line was briefly revived in the 1980s with new dolls, among them an African-American Playpal, and in the 2000s by Ashton-Drake Galleries and Danbury Mint, the latter of which released a reproduction of the Shirley Temple Playpal doll.
+The line was briefly revived in the 1980s with new dolls, among them an African-American Playpal, and in the 2000s by Ashton-Drake Galleries and Danbury Mint, who released a reproduction of the Shirley Temple Playpal doll.